Shmerrick/ProjectWAR/README.md

 ### creature_smart_ability - Updated May 2022 ###

-We updated systemfor use one of more production creature systemin the game.
+We updated system for use one of more production creature system in the game.
 Anyway we can script creatures by the types.